 - Almost French: Love and a New Life in Paris by Sarah Turnbull follows Sarah as she meets a man, falls in love and moves to Paris.
 She picks herself up a little West Highland White Terrier and desperately tries to figure out life in this sometimes closed off culture.
 French words popped up here and there.
 And I got a love story out of it.
 I can always use a little romance while I squish my toes in the sand, how about you?

-- If you prefer your traveling to take more of a culinary twist follow the delicious adventures of David Lebovitz in The Sweet Life in Paris, recommended by Gone with the Family.
-I’ve read it.
+- If you prefer your traveling to take more of a culinary twist follow the delicious adventures of David Lebovitz in The Sweet Life in Paris.
 You may gain 10 pounds before you are done.
 Don’t say I didn’t warn you.